The Beatles: Rock Band: Music production

 Preparing the Beatles' songs for Rock Band was a significant technical challenge for Harmonix.
-The band's earlier songs, recorded on two- and four-track equipment, needed to be reworked into a multitrack format that is essential in providing feedback to players.
+The band's earlier songs, recorded on two-track and four-track equipment, needed to be reworked into a multitrack format that is essential in providing feedback to players.
 Each of the game's four instrument parts need to have their own "stems"—for example, when a player misplays a note from the guitar track, the guitar audio for the song will be temporarily quieted, leaving the other instruments' audio unaffected.
 Such isolated tracks were not available through the new 2009 remasters, so the team started with the original master recordings.

 The development team was able to bring Giles Martin aboard as the game's music producer.
 Martin had recently completed co-production on the 2006 Love project with his father George Martin and was already familiar with the Beatles catalogue.
 Through that project, Martin created digital back-up copies of all the original tapes, which aided his work on The Beatles: Rock Band.
 Using audio forensics software, Martin and his team were able to extract the audio of individual instruments by isolating sounds at certain frequencies with digital filters, thus assuring multitrack capabilities for the Beatles' master recordings.
 This process, conducted at Abbey Road Studio 52 with the help of Paul Hicks and other Abbey Road recording engineers, reportedly took months to complete.

 During the game's development, Harmonix only used low-fidelity versions of the remasters, which were sufficient for programming and note charting; Apple Corps feared that the leak of any high-fidelity remastered track from Abbey Road studios would lead to the unauthorized use of samples of the Beatles' music in remixes.
 High-fidelity versions of the songs were not implemented until the final publishing of the game.
 Harmonix performed very little additional remixing upon receipt of these remasters; in some cases, three different guitar parts—lead, solo, and rhythm—were brought into a single cohesive guitar part, slightly raising the volume of the specific guitar track that was used in note tracking to make it easier for the player to follow in the game.
 The ability for up to three players to sing vocal harmonies, a feature not present in previous Rock Band games, was designed and implemented as an optional feature so as not to be overwhelming to players.